sicksubroutine/basic_py_btc_wallet/README.md

 * Generate a private key, public key, and address.
 * Generate a QR code with the approripate Bitcoin URI baked in and save to file.
 * Check Sats Balance
-* Accquire TXID of any unspent Transactions
+* Acquire TXID of any unspent Transactions

 ## TODO:
 * Be able to Spend any Bitcoin Balance